jgreenbow/node-v14-esm/README.md

  ./vcbuild x64 release package full-icu
 ```

+For using with docker our latest version(14.21.4) here is the [image](https://hub.docker.com/r/meteor/node)

+---

 Node.js is an open-source, cross-platform, JavaScript runtime environment.
 It
 executes JavaScript code outside of a browser.
 For more information on using